RosettaCommons/documentation/build_documentation/Cxx11Support.md

 ### Standard Library Support

-C++11 support by a compiler comes in two seperate but related forms.
+C++11 support by a compiler comes in two separate but related forms.
 Not only must the compiler itself support C++11, but the C++ standard library it uses must also support C++11.
 The version numbers above are strictly for the compiler itself, and may or may not represent support in the standard library they use.